HumanCellAtlas/dcp-community/rfcs/text/0000-multi-data-collection-dataset-processing.md

 As a data consumer, I need to know that a data set is done so that I don't download and use it until it is version-complete.

 ## Detailed Design
 A new concept of *data group* is added to the DCP data model to address these issues.
-A data group is defined as a set of specific versions of metadata and data that is complete and consistent by specified criteria.
+A data group is defined as a set of specific versions of metadata and data that is complete and consistent by a pre-specified set of criteria.
 A *data group* is not created until all its contents are complete and submitted to the DSS.
 Events are generated when a *data group* is created, updated, or deleted.

 A data group has a symbolic scope type that specifies what is represented by the group, as well a the set of criteria by which it is complete.
 Most of the above use cases will require a *project submission* scope that indicates submission to a project is complete.